mkorpela/pabot/README.md

 --resourcefile   [FILEPATH]
   Indicator for a file that can contain shared variables for distributing resources.
 This needs to be used together with pabotlib option.
 Resource file syntax is same as Windows ini files.
 Where a section is a shared set of variables.

+--artifacts [FILE EXTENSIONS]
+  List of file extensions (comma separated).
+  Defines which files (screenshots, videos etc.) from separate reporting directories would be copied and included in a final report.
+  Possible links to copied files in RF log would be updated (only relative paths supported).
+  The default value is `png`.
+  Examples:

+     --artifacts png,mp4,txt

+--artifactsinsubfolders
+  Enables copying artifacts located not only directly in the RF output dir, but also in it's sub-folders.
+  The default value is `False`.

 --argumentfile[INTEGER]   [FILEPATH]
   Run same suites with multiple [argumentfile](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#argument-files) options.